Welcome to the Hernandez, et al. v. Experian Information

 What are my options?

-If you wish to participate in the settlement and did not submit a valid claim in the 2009 Proposed Settlement, you will need to submit a fully completed Claim Form.
-If you submitted a valid claim in the 2009 Proposed Settlement, you are not required to submit a Claim Form unless you wish to claim a different Monetary Award or choose a Non-Monetary Award.
-If you do not submit a Claim Form, you will be deemed to have submitted a claim for a Monetary Award corresponding to the election you made in the 2009 Proposed Settlement.
+If you wished to participate in the settlement and did not submit a valid claim in the 2009 Proposed Settlement, you needed to submit a fully completed Claim Form.
+If you submitted a valid claim in the 2009 Proposed Settlement, you were not required to submit a Claim Form unless you wish to claim a different Monetary Award or choose a Non-Monetary Award.
+If you did not submit a Claim Form, you will be deemed to have submitted a claim for a Monetary Award corresponding to the election you made in the 2009 Proposed Settlement.

-Similarly, if you opted out of the 2009 Proposed Settlement you will not have to opt out again, but if you now wish to participate, you will be able to do so by submitting a Claim Form.
+Similarly, if you opted out of the 2009 Proposed Settlement you did not have to opt out again, but if you now wished to participate, you were able to do so by submitting a Claim Form.